 $6,000,000 in General Aggregate.

+Sexual Abuse and Molestation, The policy shall not contain an exclusion for coverage of claims arising from Sexual Abuse and Molestation.
+In the event that CONTRACTOR’s Commercial General Liability policy should have an exclusion for Sexual Molestation or Abuse claims, then CONTRACTOR shall be required to procure a supplemental policy providing such coverage with limits of not less than $2,000,000 per occurrence or claim and $2,000,000 in the aggregate.

+The Commercial General Liability, including Sexual Abuse & Molestation Liability, coverage form shall be endorsed to name the LEA, its officials, its subsidiaries, employees, and the Board of Education additional insureds for all ongoing and completed operations.

-The policy shall be endorsed to name the LEA and the Board of Education as named additional insured and shall provide specifically that any insurance carried by the LEA which may be applicable to any claims or loss shall be deemed excess and the RTC’s insurance primary despite any conflicting provisions in the RTC’s policy.
+The Commercial General Liability policy, including Sexual Abuse & Molestation Liability, policy shall be endorsed to name the LEA, its officials, subsidiaries, employees, and the Board of Education as additional insured for all ongoing and completed operations and shall provide specifically that the policy shall be the primary insurance with respect to the LEA, its subsidiaries, officials and employees despite any conflicting provisions in RTC’s policy.
+Any insurance or self-insurance maintained by the LEA, its subsidiaries, officials and employees shall be excess of the CONTRACTOR's insurance and shall not contribute with it.

 Coverage shall be maintained with no Self-Insured Retention above $100,000 without the prior written approval of the LEA.

 Workers' Compensation Insurance in accordance with provisions of the California Labor Code adequate to protect the RTC from claims that may arise from its operations pursuant to the Workers' Compensation Act (Statutory Coverage).
 The Workers’ Compensation Insurance coverage must also include Employers Liability coverage with limits of $1,000,000/$1,000,000/$1,000,000.

-Commercial Auto Liability coverage with limits of $1,000,000 Combined Single Limit per Occurrence if the RTC does not operate a student bus service.
-If the RTC provides student bus services, the required coverage limit is $5,000,000 Combined Single Limit per Occurrence.
+Commercial Auto Liability coverage with limits of $1,000,000 Combined Single Limit per accident if the RTC does not operate a student bus service.
+If the RTC provides student bus services, the required coverage limit is $5,000,000 Combined Single Limit per accident.

 Fidelity Bond or Crime Coverage shall be maintained by the RTC to cover all employees who process or otherwise have responsibility for RTC funds, supplies, equipment or other assets.
 Minimum amount of coverage shall be $250,000 per occurrence, with no self-insured retention.

-Professional Liability/Errors & Omissions/Malpractice coverage with minimum limits of $3,000,000 per occurrence and $6,000,000 general aggregate.
+Professional Liability/Errors & Omissions/Malpractice coverage with minimum limits of $3,000,000 per occurrence/claim and $6,000,000 general aggregate.

-Sexual Molestation and Abuse Coverage, unless that coverage is afforded elsewhere in the Commercial General Liability or Professional liability policy by endorsement, with minimum limits of $3,000,000 per occurrence and $6,000,000 general aggregate.
+Sexual Molestation and Abuse Coverage, unless that coverage is afforded elsewhere in the Commercial General Liability or Professional liability policy, with minimum limits of $3,000,000 per occurrence and $6,000,000 general aggregate.
+The policy shall be endorsed to name the LEA, its officials, its subsidiaries, employees, and the Board of Education as additional insureds.